zywkloo/zywkloo.github.io/_posts/2019-09-05-React-Native-Meteor-SocialLogin.md

 The target backend is using `Meteor.Accounts` for user login and authentication as the part of the mature solution, including social login.
 However, Meteor.Accounts APIs are not availabe on mobile (React Native).
 So developers need to find a third party package or SDK to finish the FB login and Google login.

 The desired package should be compatible with front end React-Native-Meteor, which this solution heavily leans on, and the back end Meteor's Accounts package at the same time.

 Unfortunately, there was none like this.

-Luckily, [Spencer Carli](https://medium.com/@spencer_carli) was able to implement the facebook login by writing our own facebook login handler.
+[Spencer Carli](https://medium.com/@spencer_carli) was able to implement the facebook login by writing our own facebook login handler.
 Then for google login, he basically followed his [Github project](https://github.com/spencercarli/meteor-accounts-google-oauth).

+Thus, based on Spencer's great work, it's time for developers to refactor their own wheels.

 * 1.3 Workd Flow: